halibiram/Nuvio-Wiki/docs/addons/index.md

 2. Navigate to the **Addons** management section.
 3. Select **Add Addon** and paste the manifest URL into the **Addon URL** field.
 4. Select **Install Addon** to fetch the manifest and add it to your installed list.
-5. Nuvio will immediately begin querying this add-on for relevant content based on its declared capabilities.
+5. Nuvio will immediately begin querying this addon for relevant content based on its declared capabilities.

 ### Managing Installed Addons